RoshankumarS14/Car-Price-Prediction/README.md

 ## Repository Structure 📂

-- 📁 `data/`: Contains the dataset used for this project.
+- 💾 `CarPrice.csv`: Contains the dataset used for this project.
-- 📁 `notebooks/`: Jupyter notebooks with code for data cleaning, EDA, feature engineering, model development, and evaluation.
+- 📓 `Car Price Prediction.ipynb`: Jupyter notebook with code for data cleaning, EDA, feature engineering, model development, and evaluation.
-- 📁 `scripts/`: Python scripts for data preprocessing and model training.
-- 📁 `models/`: Saved model files.
 - 📁 `images/`: Images used in the README and project documentation.
 - 📄 `requirements.txt`: List of Python packages required to run the project code.
 - 📄 `README.md`: You are currently reading it!
 The main project documentation.